bjagg/lif-core/docs/LIF_Component_Design_Document-LIF_Query_Planner.md

 #### LIF fragment

 A *LIF fragment* is a partial learner information dataset containing data for a given part of a holistic *LIF record* corresponding to a specific branch of the *LIF record*.
 A *LIF fragment* contains a fragment path and the corresponding LIF data structure.
 The fragment path is the semantic path of the associated data structure relative to the root of the *LIF record*.
-This fragment path can be represented as a JSON Path expression such as ```$.person.attendance```.
+This fragment path can be represented as a ~~JSON Path expression such as ```$.person.attendance```~~ hierarchical dot path expression such as `person.credentialAward`.

 A sample *LIF fragment* may look like the following:

 ```
 {
-	"$.person.attendance": {
-		// LIF data part
+	"fragment_path": "person.credentialAward",
+	"fragment": [
+		// fragment json
+	]
 }
-}
 ```

 #### LIF Query

 A *LIF query* may reference one or more learners and can be fulfilled by one or more *LIF records*.
-A *LIF query* is represented as a JSON path expression that includes all valid query expressions.
+A *LIF query* is represented as ~~a JSON path expression that includes all~~ valid query expressions.

 The *LIF query* supports both an identity query and a parametric query.
-The identity query allows for LIF to find learner information based on a learner ID.
-The parametric query allows for LIF to find learner information based on specific attributes.
+* The identity query allows for LIF to find learner information based on a learner ID.
+* (Possible Future Roadmap Item) The parametric query allows for LIF to find learner information based on specific attributes.

 In addition, the *LIF query* also supports retrieving query results by a Correlation ID for previously-submitted, long-running identity and parametric queries that were served asynchronously.

 #### LIF query result

-A *LIF query result* is a collection of *LIF fragments* with additional metadata information, such as source and timestamp. *LIF query results* are generated by **Data Pipelines** and/or **Adapters** that fetch data from different source systems.
+A *LIF query result* is a collection of ~~*LIF fragments* with additional~~ *LIF records* that include metadata information, such as source and timestamp. *LIF query results* are generated by **Data Pipelines** and/or **Adapters** that fetch data from different source systems.

 A sample *LIF query result* may be represented with following JSON:

 ```
 [
 	{
-		"source": "source_1",
-		"timestamp": "",
-		"fragments": [
+		"person": [
-			//collection of LIF fragments
-		]
-	},
 			{
-		"source": "source_2",
-		"timestamp": "",
-		"fragments": [
+				"identifier": [
-			//collection of LIF fragments
+					{
+						"informationSourceId": "Org1",
+						"identifier": "1234567",
+						"identifierType": "SCHOOL_ASSIGNED_NUMBER"
+					}
+				],
+				// ...other person properties
+			}
 		]
 	}
 ]